 Through service, students encounter the face of Jesus in those they serve, gaining insights into social issues and pathways to God.
 These efforts not only benefit the community but also prepare students for a future focused on serving others.

-Additionally, NDA’s service projects and trips help those in and outside our local community:
+Additionally, NDA’s service projects and trips help those in and outside our local community through Labre, Appalachia Service Trip, and Summer Mission Trips & Projects.

 Students attend class-level retreats once per year that provide intentional space and time for students to grow in faith and love of community, self, others, and God.